gernotfeichter/alp/README.md

 Android running a TANG server -> clevis tang pin -> unlocks LUKS.
 Unfortunately, this is still in progress!

+## keyrings
+> this section refers to the gnome-keyring implementation (that is also used outside of the gnome desktop environment a lot) - have not looked into others, but there might be similar problems/solutions!
+Some apps use keyrings that also need to be unlocked via a password.
+Alp is intended for single user machines.
+I see no point in using keyrings/keyring-passwords on single user machines.
+Instead, I suggest using full disk encryption and I personally set my keyring password to empty.
+This way, I can seamlessly use apps that require a keyring.
+Just that you understand why I dared to do so:
+1. Unlock your keyring (If you entered your password on a regular distro, this might be already the case).
+2. Query your keyring passwords (You will see that you can do so through any script - or easier - use seahorse!)
+You will see that you can see your plaintext passwords without further ado!
+Note: any app/script that is running can do so as well!
+I hope this makes my point clear why I think having a password for something that can be read by "almost everything" AFTER entering the password, makes little sense outside of a single-user environment when using full disk encryption.

+If you know more, please raise an issue!

 # authentication flow

 > the following assumes that the user followed the standard installation thereby uses alp in 'common-auth' (in linux PAM terms)